hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 ### Improvements that come with the new CTC API

-Essentially the improvements the CTC API will bring are:
+Essentially the improvements the CTC Traders API will bring are:
 - seamless handling of changes to the NCTS core
 - removing the EDIFACT wrapper
 - improving security